“Fuck!” exclaimed Lance Alot, singer of mediocre local bar band Dangling Duty.

 When asked about which groups Alot specifically joined, he was somewhat vague.

 “I think…no, yeah…I think they were all music groups.
-I didn’t really bother to check what the purpose of the groups are, or where they are located, but I don’t have time for that kinda stuff.
+I didn’t really bother to check what the purpose of the groups are, or where they are located, or what the rules are, but I don’t have time for that kinda stuff.
 Who has time to read?”

 Regardless, Alot still seemed optimistic.